Doug Hickey

-Douglas Thomas Hickey is an American businessman and diplomat who has served as the United States ambassador to Finland since 2022.
+Douglas Thomas Hickey is an American businessman and diplomat who served as the United States ambassador to Finland from 2022 to 2024.
+He has more than 30 years of operational experience holding senior-level positions in the telecom, internet, and technology industries.

 Education

 Hickey earned a Bachelor of Arts degree in economics in 1977 from Siena College.

 Career

 From 1989 to 1994, Hickey was the president of Metropolitan Fiber Systems.
 He later joined GlobalCenter, a web hosting service, before it was acquired by Exodus Communications.
 From 1998 until his resignation in 2001, Hickey was the president and CEO of Critical Path, Inc. From 2000 to 2010, Hickey was a partner at Hummer Winblad Venture Partners in San Francisco.
 He was later the president and CEO of BinWise, Inc., a company that provides software used to track beer, spirits, and wine inventory to businesses in the food and beverage industry.

 In 2014, Hickey was appointed to serve as the United States Ambassador and commissioner general to Expo Milano by President Barack Obama.